Least squares after model selection in high-dimensional sparse models: Setting, estimators, and conditions

-That is given the model selected a threshold {lasso} $\widehat T (t)$, including the {lasso}'s model $\widehat T (0)$ as a special case, the post-model selection estimator applies the ordinary least squares to the selected model.
+That is, given that the model selected a threshold {Lasso} $\widehat T (t)$, including the {Lasso}'s model $\widehat T (0)$ as a special case, the post-model selection estimator applies OLS to the selected model.

-In addition to the case of $t=0$, we also consider the following choices for the threshold level:
+Along with the case of $t=0$, we also consider the following choices for the threshold level:

-where $\gamma \leq 0 $, and $|\gamma|$ is the gain of the in-sample fit allowed relative to {lasso}.
+where $\gamma\leq0 $, and $|\gamma|$ is the gain of the in-sample fit allowed relative to {Lasso}.

-As discussed in Section \ref{Sec:ModelSelection}, the standard thresholding method is particularly appealing in models in which oracle coefficients $\beta_0$ are well separated from zero.
-This scheme however may perform poorly in models with oracle coefficients not well separated from zero and in nonparametric models.
-Indeed, even in parametric models with many small but non-zero true coefficients, thresholding the estimates too aggressively may result in large goodness-of-fit losses, and consequently in slow rates of convergence and even inconsistency for the second-step estimators.
-This issue directly motivates our new goodness-of-fit based thresholding method, which sets to zero small coefficient estimates as much as possible subject to maintaining a certain goodness-of-fit level.
+As discussed in Section~\ref{Sec:ModelSelection}, the standard thresholding method is particularly appealing in models in which oracle coefficients $\beta_0$ are well separated from 0.
+However, this scheme may perform poorly in models with oracle coefficients not well separated from 0 and in nonparametric models.
+Indeed, even in parametric models with many small but nonzero true coefficients, thresholding the estimates too aggressively may result in large goodness-of-fit losses and, consequently, slow rates of convergence and even inconsistency for the second-step estimators.
+This issue directly motivates our new goodness-of-fit based thresholding method, which sets as many small coefficient estimates as possible to 0, subject to maintaining a certain goodness-of-fit level.\looseness=1

-Depending on how we select the threshold, we consider the following three types of the post-model selection estimators:
+Depending on how we select the threshold, we consider three types of post-model selection estimators:

-The first estimator is defined by {ols} applied to the model selected by {lasso}, also called Gauss-{lasso}; the second by {ols} applied to the model selected by the thresholded {lasso}, and the third by {ols} applied to the model selected by fitness-thresholded {lasso}.
+The first estimator is defined by {OLS} applied to the model selected by {Lasso}, also called Gauss-{Lasso}; the second, by {OLS} applied to the model selected by the thresholded {Lasso}l and the third, by {OLS} applied to the model selected by fitness-thresholded {Lasso}.\looseness=1

-The main purpose of this paper is to derive the properties of the post-model selection estimators (\ref{post {lasso} estimators}).
+The main purpose of this article is to derive the properties of the post-model selection estimators (\ref{post {Lasso} estimators}).
 If model selection works perfectly, which is possible only under rather special circumstances, then the post-model selection estimators are the oracle estimators, whose properties are well known.
-However, of a much more general interest is the case when model selection does not work perfectly, as occurs for many designs of interest in applications.
+However, of much more general interest is the case when model selection does not work perfectly, as occurs for many designs of interest in applications.

-\subsection{Choice and computation of penalty level for {lasso}}
+\subsection{Choice and computation of penalty level for {Lasso}}

-The key quantity in the analysis is the gradient of $\widehat Q$ at the true value:
+The key quantity in the analysis is the gradient of $\widehat Q$ at the true value,